spacetelescope/stsci-announce/README.md

-# nersc_refresh_announcements
+# stsci-announce

-A JupyterLab extension.
+A JupyterLab extension that periodically fetches announcements from an external API to and creates a button in the JupyterLab status bar that can display the announcement in a modal window.

-This extension fetches announcements from an external API to and creates a button in the JupyterLab status bar that can display the announcement in a modal window.
+Originally forked from and heavily based on the similar nersc-refresh-announcements project, we are grateful to NERSC for sharing their work as the basis of our own.
+Nevertheless stsci-announce has diverged substantially in terms of the message protocol used and other supporting programs we developed independently,  and so to avoid confusion between what are now two different things,  we have rebranded as stsci-announce.

 ## Requirements